-- Nova Scotia scores an “A” grade on scientific articles, trailing only Denmark in the overall ranking.
+- Nova Scotia scores a B grade on scientific articles, trailing only Switzerland and Sweden in the overall ranking.

-- New Brunswick is the lowest-ranking province, earning a “D” and performing better than only Japan.
+- New Brunswick remains the lowest-ranking province, earning a D and performing better than only Japan.

 Why are scientific articles important to innovation?

-In many fields of S&T the peer-reviewed journal article is the principal method of communicating research advances throughout the world.
+In many fields of S&T [science and technology] the peer-reviewed journal article is the principal method of communicating research advances throughout the world.
 Peer review is a form of quality control, meaning that other experts in the field believe that the article has merit.
-Therefore the number of journal articles can be used as an international comparison of the magnitude of S&T.1
+Therefore, the number of journal articles can be used as an international comparison of the magnitude of S&T.1

 Although the path from insight to publication to innovation can be a long one—and often never completed—an innovative economy and society depends on a strong scientific foundation.
 The number of peer-reviewed scientific articles provides an indication—admittedly partial and imperfect—of the state of that scientific foundation and its capacity to produce insights that may lead to new and improved products, services, and processes.
 It also serves as a signal of the extent to which there is active scientific expertise in a region—expertise that innovating businesses and other researchers may be able to turn to for advice and assistance.

 The scientific articles report card indicator is measured as the number of peer-reviewed scientific articles produced in natural sciences, engineering, social sciences, and humanities per million population.

 Articles with more than one Canadian author residing in different provinces are counted once in Canada, but counted once for each province where one of the authors resides.
 For example, an article published by three people who live in B.C., Saskatchewan, and Alberta would be counted once in the Canadian total and one each for B.C., Saskatchewan, and Alberta.